 5) Name the emotions you've experienced over the past 2 days.
 What prompted each one?

-Research shows that simply identifying our emotion—be it angry, sad, or confused—adds to our overall happiness.
+Research shows that simply identifying our emotions—be it anger, sadness, or confusion—adds to our overall happiness.

-Can you name at least 5 emotions you've been feeling?
+Can you name at least 5 emotions you've been feeling lately?

 Can you recall what brought them up?